abuicke/tarot/major arcana/(16) The Tower/(16) The Tower.md

 >
 >"Yeah...?"
 >
->He goes "Well that wouldn't have happened to me."
+>He goes, "Well, that wouldn't have happened to me."
 >
 >"Ri...right..."
 >